Ofsted’s definition of Safeguarding

 We are aware that child protection and safeguarding are fundamental to the welfare of all children in our care.
 The safeguarding policy, therefore, should be read in conjunction with the wider safeguarding policies as listed within the safeguarding policy.

 All policies will be reviewed on an annual basis by the Governing Body which has responsibility for oversight of school safeguarding and child protection systems.
 The Head Teacher will ensure regular reporting on safeguarding activity and systems in school to the Governing Body.
 The Governing Body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.

-In accordance with our responsibilities under section 175/157 of the Education Act 2002, we have a Designated Safeguarding Lead, (Mrs F O'Reilly, Headteacher) and a Designated Deputy Safeguarding Lead (Mrs S Gates, SEN Manager) who are members of the senior leadership team, and have received appropriate training for this role.
+In accordance with our responsibilities under section 175/157 of the Education Act 2002, we have a Designated Safeguarding Lead, (Mrs F O'Reilly, Headteacher) and a Designated Deputy Safeguarding Lead (Mrs J Righton) who have received appropriate training for this role.
 It is their responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.